ten-protocol/sample-applications/number-guessing-game/README.md

 Because Obscuro uses the same tools and EVM as Ethereum itself, it should be possible to replay the previous steps with Obscuro's Testnet.

-1. Start up the wallet extension.
-Follow instructions at (docs.obscu.ro/testnet/wallet-extension)[https://docs.obscu.ro/testnet/wallet-extension.html].
-The wallet extension is started with configuration to connect to Testnet, and to Metamask, it acts like the network itself.
+1. Set up Metamask with the Obscuro network as described [here](https://docs.obscu.ro/wallet-extension/configure-metamask)

+2. Start up the wallet extension as described [here](https://docs.obscu.ro/wallet-extension/wallet-extension/) and generate a viewing key for both the application developer and end user accounts.

 ![Wallet start](./readme-images/wallet-start.png)

-2. When a viewing key is requested, Metamask will ask for permission to connect to the wallet extension "network", and then request the user to sign a "generate viewing key" transaction.
+3. When a viewing key is requested, Metamask will ask for permission to connect to the wallet extension "network", and then request the user to sign a "generate viewing key" transaction.

 ![Wallet start](./readme-images/wallet-ephemeral.png)

+4. Request OBX funds for the two accounts using the [token faucet](https://docs.obscu.ro/testnet/faucet/)

-3. Deploy the contracts to the Obscuro Testnet using `npx hardhat deploy --network obscuro`.
+5. Deploy the contracts to the Obscuro Testnet using `npx hardhat deploy --network obscuro`.
 Take a note of the contract addresses from the console.

-4. Confirm and update the contract addresses `ERC20_ADDRESS` and `GUESS_ADDRESS` in [index.ts](./src/index.ts).
+6. Confirm and update the contract addresses `ERC20_ADDRESS` and `GUESS_ADDRESS` in [index.ts](./src/index.ts).

-5. For this deployment, use a single user and account for deployment and game playing.

-6. Start the user interface for the game, and click on the "Approve game fee" button to allow the Guess contract to take the game entrance fee from the end-user's account.
-Metamask will ask for end-user account to sign a transaction to call the `approve` function, specifying the Guess contract address as the delegate.
+7. Start the user interface for the game, and click on the "Approve game fee" button to allow the Guess contract to take the game entrance fee from the end-user's account.
+Metamask will ask for the end user account to sign a transaction to call the `approve` function, specifying the Guess contract address as the delegate.

 ![Metamask approve](./readme-images/wallet-approve-testnet.png)

-12. Finally, have a go at guessing the number!
+8. Finally, have a go at guessing the number!
 Note how the data presented by Metamask to the user is not yet encypted: that happens when Metamask signs the transaction and sends it to the wallet extension "network", allowing the wallet extension to encrypt it.